clj-commons/kibit/README.md

 ## Exit codes

-If `lein kibit` returns any suggestions to forms then it's exit code will be 1.
+If `lein kibit` returns any suggestions to forms then its exit code will be 1.
 Otherwise it will exit 0.
 This can be useful to add in a build step for automated testing.

     $ lein kibit